-I decided to take a walk at my local park.
-It’s a great workout about a half mile loop around a paved path that has steep hills.
+I decided to take a walk in my local park.
+It’s a great workout about a half-mile loop around a paved path that has steep hills.
 I wasn’t running, but I was walking at a very brisk pace.
 A man I did not know was running the path in the opposite direction.
 On the first lap passing me, he said, “Good job!”
 I wondered to myself: why is this man talking to me?
 I don’t know him.
 On the second lap, he gave me the thumbs up signal and a smile.

 This was really something, I thought.
 A guy who is a complete stranger is encouraging me on my walk!
 On the next lap, he clapped for me.
 On the last lap, I was so inspired I started running.
 I wanted to please my coach!
 As George Adams once said, “There are high spots in all of our lives and most of them have come about through encouragement from someone else.
 I don’t care how great, how famous or successful a man or woman may be, each hungers for applause.”